 Fiona Coffey is a writer and performer who made her debut on the London cabaret scene in 2015 with A touch of Mrs Robinson, a self-penned musical tribute to her leopard-printed alter ego.
-This show has been performed over forty times across the UK, including a highly successful run of at last year’s Edinburgh Fringe.
-Its success opened the door to a writing and performing career, which now includes cabaret hosting, acting, comedy writing and reviewing for the New York based Cabaret Scenes magazine.
-Honey’s Happening returns to the late 1960s and the world of suburban hostesses which populated Fiona’s childhood.
-It retains the spirit of ‘thought-provoking fun’ which permeated Mrs Robinson, but is an exciting new departure in its chosen form of immersive comedy theatre.
+This show has been performed over forty times across the UK, including a highly successful run at the 2017 Edinburgh Fringe.
+She returned to Edinburgh in 2018 with the critically acclaimed Honey’s Happening, inspired by the world of suburban hostesses which populated her childhood.
+Honey’s Happening retains the spirit of thought-provoking fun which permeated Mrs Robinson, but is an exciting new departure in its chosen form of immersive comedy theatre.
+The success of these shows opened the door to a writing and performing career, which now includes cabaret hosting, acting, comedy writing and reviewing for the New York based Cabaret Scenes magazine.